gustwindjs/gustwind/documentation/concepts.md

 {
   "element": "a",
   "class": "underline",
-  "__class": {
+  "classList": {
-    "font-bold": "attributes.href === context.pathname"
+    "font-bold": "props.href === context.pathname"
+  },
+  "__children": "props.children",
+  "attributes": {
+    "__href": "props.href"
   }
 }
 ```

-The styling semantics are based on [Tailwind](https://tailwindcss.com/) but you can see there's also data binding going on at `__class`.
-That `__` means the field should be evaluated and in this case we'll check if the `href` attribute passed to the link is matching to the current path.
-In short, this is how you would bold the the link to signify it's the current page.
+The styling semantics are based on [Tailwind](https://tailwindcss.com/) but you can see there's also data binding going on at `classList`.

 A navigation component built on top of `link` could look like this: